-I cut the stencil from a closeout vinyl that I purchased from Vinyl World.
-It is very similar to Oracal 631.
+I cut the stencil from a stencil vinyl that I purchased from MI Vinyl World.
 I love it for cutting stencils.
 It is easy to weed and I rarely get a bleed with it.

-The matte vinyl settings with the blade on 3 usually works well for me when cutting the Oracal 631 or similar vinyl.
+The matte vinyl settings with the blade on 3 usually works well for me when cutting the Oracal 631 or similar vinyl on the Cameo 3.
 Every machine is different.
 I’d certainly do a test cut if you are still getting to know your machine.

 Painting the Sign